-- The Economic Policy Institute (EPI) estimates that if the minimum wage were increased to $10.10 in three steps of 95 cents over the next three years, in the third year more than 30 million workers would get a raise – including 9 million workers earning between $10.10 and $11.05 per hour, who would see their pay increase due to the higher floor set by the new minimum wage.
-Of the total affected workers, about 17 million (56 percent) are women.
+- The Economic Policy Institute (EPI) estimates that if the minimum wage were gradually increased to $10.10 per hour by 2016, about 27.8 million workers would get a raise – including 11.1 million workers earning between $10.10 and $11.05 per hour, who would see their pay increase due to the higher floor set by the new minimum wage.
+Women are 15.3 million (55 percent) of all affected workers.

-- Of the more than 30 million workers who would get a raise, about 8.4 million are parents, including more than 5.5 million working mothers – representing 25 percent of all working mothers with children under 18.
+almost 4.8 million working mothers – representing 22 percent of all working mothers with children under 18.
 Nearly a quarter of affected parents are the sole providers for their families.